How does acupuncture work?

 Modern acupuncture needles are stainless steel, between one-half and three inches long, ultra-fine and quite flexible.
-They are pre-sterilized, nontoxic and disposable (single use).
+They are pre-sterilized, non-toxic and disposable (single use).
 When the needles are tapped into the skin, there can be a minor discomfort.
 Much depends on the location (hands and feet tend to be more sensitive), the condition being treated, and the patient’s sensitivity.
 Needles are typically placed in several acupoints and are usually left in about 20-30 minutes.
-The goal is to normalize the circulation of Qi and Blood by stimulating specific chosen acupoints, which encourages the body’s natural healing process.
+The goal is to normalize the circulation of Qi and Blood by stimulating specifically chosen acupoints, which encourages the body’s natural healing process.

 What is Moxibustion?

 The original Chinese term for what we today routinely call acupuncture is zhenjiu, which refers to both needling (zhen) and moxibustion (jiu).
 These two techniques are understood to be essential parts of one fundamental approach to treating disease and maintaining health.

 Moxibustion is the application of heat to acupuncture points by burning moxa a herb derived from drying the underside of the mugwort plant’s leaves.
 Mugwort (Artemia) is part of the chrysanthemum family.
 This is one of the oldest and most effective forms of therapy which originated in China several thousand years ago.

 The ancient Chinese used moxibustion treatment to apply heat so that the cold or stagnant conditions of the meridians could be healed.
 Thus, many ailments have shown a favourable response to moxibustion.

 - Relieving pain because of an injury or arthritis.

 - Healing digestion problems and irregular bowel movements including colitis, and IBS.